-The Apptus eSales 3 Enterprise Web API v2 makes it easy to integrate eSales into a site by enabling both client and server side integration.
+The Voyado Elevate 3 Web API v2 makes it easy to integrate Elevate into a site by enabling both client and server side integration.
 It consists of two main components:

-The Web API also includes methods for GDPR Data Management for Apptus eSales 3 Enterprise data.
+The Web API also includes methods for GDPR data management for Voyado Elevate 3 data.

 Web API availability

-The Apptus eSales 3 Enterprise Web API v2 is only available for Apptus Cloud customers.
+The Voyado Elevate 3 Web API v2 is only available for Vodayo Elevate Cloud customers.

-The eSales 3 Enterprise Web API v2 has been designed to reduce integration time even more than the previous version and also added new features.
+The Elevate 3 Enterprise Web API v2 has been designed to reduce integration time even more than the previous version and also added new features.
 The main changes are: